A Linguistic Analysis of Telenovela Spanish, or How this Nerdy Linguist Spent her Friday Night

 To sum up, Telenovela Spanish is hilarious and corpus linguistics is amazing.

-If you’d like to learn more about Corpus Linguistics, there is a free MOOC at Futurelearn starting in September and the hands-on exercises in the new textbook Practical Corpus Linguistics will get you started with AntConc, plus there are tutorials on Youtube on how to use this software.
+If you’d like to learn more about Corpus Linguistics, there is a great free Corpus Linguistics MOOC at Futurelearn and the hands-on exercises in the new textbook Practical Corpus Linguistics will get you started with AntConc, plus there are tutorials on Youtube on how to use this software.
+If you’re interested in learning Python, try Dr. Chuck’s Python for Everybody lessons.